A large deviation principle for Wigner matrices without Gaussian tails: Introduction

-We consider large deviations, i.e.\ events of the form $\mu_{X / \sqrt n} \in B$ where $B$ is a measurable set in $\cP(\dR)$ whose closure does not contain the limiting law $ \mu_{sc}$.
-Clearly, \eqref{wsc} implies that $\dP(\mu_{X / \sqrt n} \in B)\to 0$, $n\to\infty$.
-It follows from known concentration estimates that if the entries $X_{ij}$ are bounded, or if they satisfy a logarithmic Sobolev inequality, then $\dP(\mu_{X / \sqrt n} \in B)$ decays to $0$ as fast as $e^{-c n^2}$ for some constant $c>0$; see Guionnet and Zeitouni \cite{MR1781846}, or \cite{AGZ}.
-Further, if the $X_{ij}$ have a gaussian law such that $X$ belongs to the gaussian unitary ensemble GUE or the gaussian orthogonal ensemble GOE, then a full large deviations principle for $\mu_{X / \sqrt n}$ with speed $n^2$ has been established by Ben Arous and Guionnet in \cite{MR1465640}.
-However, apart from the GUE and GOE cases, we are not aware of any case for which the large deviations principle for $\mu_{X / \sqrt n}$ has been obtained.
+We consider large deviations, that is, events of the form $\mu_{X / \sqrt n} \in B$ where $B$ is a measurable set in $\cP(\dR)$ whose closure does not contain the limiting law $ \mu_{\mathrm{sc}}$.
+Clearly, \eqref{wsc} implies that $\dP(\mu_{X / \sqrt n} \in B)\to0$, $n\to\infty$.
+It follows from known concentration estimates that if the entries $X_{ij}$ are bounded, or if they satisfy a logarithmic Sobolev inequality, then $\dP(\mu_{X / \sqrt n} \in B)$ decays to $0$ as fast as $e^{-c n^2}$ for some constant $c>0$; see Guionnet and Zeitouni \cite{MR1781846} or \cite{AGZ}.
+Further, if the $X_{ij}$ have a Gaussian law such that $X$ belongs to the Gaussian unitary ensemble GUE or the Gaussian orthogonal ensemble GOE, then a full large deviation principle for $\mu_{X / \sqrt n}$ with speed $n^2$ has been established by Ben Arous and Guionnet in \cite{MR1465640}.
+However, apart from the GUE and GOE cases, we are not aware of any case for which the large deviation principle for $\mu_{X / \sqrt n}$ has been obtained.
+We refer to the recent work of Chatterjee and Varadhan \cite{MR2890846} for the large deviations of the largest eigenvalues of $X/n$.
+For other models of random matrices where the joint law of the eigenvalues has a tractable form, large deviation principles have been proved; see, for example, \cite{AGZ}, Section~2.6, or Eichelsbacher, Sommerauer and Stolz \cite{MR2849043}.

-In this paper we prove a large deviations principle under the assumption that $X_{ij}$ has tail probabilities $\dP(|X_{ij}|\geq t)$ of order $e^{-at^\a}$ for some $a>0$, and $\a\in(0,2)$.
+In this paper, we prove a large deviation principle under the assumption that $X_{ij}$ has tail probabilities $\dP(|X_{ij}|\geq t)$ of order $e^{-at^\a}$ for some $a>0$, and $\a\in(0,2)$.
 Before stating our assumptions and results in detail, let us make some preliminary remarks.

-By considering events of the form $|X_{ij}| \sim \sqrt n$, $(i,j)\in I$, for suitable sets $I$ of pairs of indices, it is not hard to see that a nontrivial large deviation can be achieved with probability at least as large as $e^{-cn^{1+\a/2}}$, for some $c>0$.
-For instance, the case when $I$ is the diagonal $(i,i)$, $i=1,\dots,n$, can be used to produce a global shift of the spectral measure $\mu_{sc}$ at a cost